Snipaste/feedback/docs/README.md

 ## [Command Line Options](/command-line-options)

-Perform a function of Snipaste using the command line.
+Execute a function of Snipaste using the command line.
 Let Snipaste work together with your other favorite tools.

 ## [Advanced Configs](/advanced-configs)